10 Law Internships for High School Students

 Eligibility: High School Students

 Interns at the Manhattan District Attorney’s Office are exposed to an insider view of the criminal justice system.
-The internship experience entails 35 hours of work per week, and interns get to engage in various workshops and discussions surrounding criminal justice, police brutality, civic engagement, and leadership.
-Interns have to take part in a series of presentations and conversations with staff to build a foundational understanding of how policies are developed and implemented.
-The Internship lasts six weeks.
+The internship experience entails 35 hours of work per week, and interns get to engage in workshops and discussions surrounding criminal justice, civic engagement, and leadership.
+Interns take part in a series of presentations and conversations with staff to build a foundational understanding of how policies are developed and implemented.
+The internship lasts six weeks.

 The Brooklyn District Attorney offers a paid summer internship to high school juniors and seniors in Brooklyn.
 Interns will be assigned to a unit within the DA’s office and will support the work of Assistant District Attorneys and other members of the DA’s staff.
-Interns assist with legal research and analysis using the Internet, news articles, and legal periodicals, assist attorneys on pretrial matters, work on case preparation, discovery, file maintenance and organizing court documents, participate in trial zone workshops, participate in judicial, legal and law enforcement-related field trips, and observe criminal proceedings including trials, guilty pleas, and sentencings.
-The internship does provide a MetroCard for transportation costs.
+Interns assist with legal research and analysis using the Internet, news articles, and legal periodicals.
+You will assist attorneys on pretrial matters, work on case preparation, discovery, file maintenance, organize court documents, and participate in trial zone workshops.
+You will also go on field trips and observe criminal proceedings.

 Application Deadline: TBA but usually late April